kaldor/generator-pugpig/README.md

 $ yo pugpig:testing all
 ```

 This will output the Pugpig Boilerplate test folder in the folder it is run in.
 It will include functional and unit testing examples and the libraries that are required.
-An added bonus is the inclusion of the Pugpig CSS Regression testing tool (https://github.com/kaldor/pugpig-css-regression).
-Alternatively you can output only the functional test example, or only the unit test examples by running:
+An added bonus is the inclusion of the Pugpig CSS Regression testing tool (https://github.com/kaldor/pugpig-css-regression) and the Pugpig Feed Page Validator tool(https://github.com/kaldor/pugpig-feed-page-validator).
+Currently the dependencies for these tools need to be installed manually but will be automated in a future release.

+You can output only the functional test example, or only the unit test examples by running:

 ```